EVA Air Premium Economy Review: Smart Upgrade or Just Hype?

 It’s actually surprising how much difference a few extra inches of wiggle room can make.

-We both managed to grab a couple hours of sleep on our overnight flights from and to Vancouver.
+On both of our Vietnam and Thailand trips, we managed to grab at least a few hours of sleep on the overnight flights from and to Vancouver.

-And even though our journey to Asia was nearly 20 hours long (including a 2-hour connection), we felt way less bagged than after our 9- to 10-hour flights to Europe in Economy on other airlines.
+And even though both journeys to Asia were nearly 20 hours long (including the 2-hour connection in Taipei), we felt way less bagged than after our 9- to 10-hour flights to Europe in Economy on other airlines.

-We expect that after trying Premium Economy, it’s going to be really hard to go back!
+After trying Premium Economy, it’s going to be really hard to go back – on any airline!

 Tray table and footrest

-The tray tables are built into the arm rests – handy and solid.
+The tray tables are built into the arm rests.

 As for the footrest?
-This is where we downgrade our EVA Airways Premium Economy review.
+This is where we downgrade our EVA Air Premium Economy review.

 The footrest is a small metal one that flips down from the seat in front.
 It only hovers a few inches above the floor, and for shorter people (like me – Janice – at 5’4″), it doesn’t raise your feet enough when reclining back.